BlenderEnvironments/4_Sketching_Geometry/README.md

 Mike shows you a simple scene that you'll be able to create using the new and improved Grease pencil in Blender 2.8

+### 1a Issues With The Grease Pencil

+There is an Issue at the moment with the grease pencil and Blender Crashing.

+This lecture will show you the way forward until the Blender developers have fixed the issue causing the crash

 ### 2 Adding a Grease Pencil Object

 **In this video (objectives)…**